-- There was something off about the alternating POV's.
-The chapters (god, they are so flipping short--and there are over 90 of them) switch between Tristen and Jill.
-Convincingly switching characters POV's takes some practice, methinks.
+There was something off about the alternating POV's.
+The chapters switch between Tristen and Jill.
+Switching between POVs is an acquired talent, which I don't think has been fully cultivated here.
 These chapters were conveniently complete opposites of each other--Jill would think one thing, Tristen would think the exact opposite.
 If there was a chance for miscommunication, it was there and I didn't really like that.

-- There were some really good parts.
+There were some really good parts.
 Some of the concepts--like being a Miss Goody Two Shoes--I could really identify.
-(I'm seen as the mother figure to my friends at school. *eye roll*) I liked how Jill dealt with that and how Ms. Fantaskey presented that struggle.
+I liked how Jill dealt with that and how Beth Fantaskey presented that struggle.

 - received via - library